What are Collaboration Tools?

 Collaboration tools are now ubiquitous.
+Work and learning have all gone online.
 You can video conference with others on your cell phone, iWatch, personal computer.
-Large groups of people can work synchrouslly on tools such as wikis, Microsoft One Note, Google Docs.
+Large groups of people can work synchronously on tools such as wikis, Microsoft One Note, Google Docs.

 “With Google Docs, you can write, edit, and collaborate wherever you are.
 For Free.”